Community Profile: Oasis & Thermal

-The rate of non-English speaking households in Thermal and Oasis is about 51%.
-This is more than twice as high as the average rate of non-English speaking households in the Coachella Valley which is just 13%.
+The rate of non-English speaking households in Thermal and Oasis is about 60%.
+This is roughly four times as high as the average rate of non-English speaking households in the Coachella Valley which is just 15%.

 Select a community to the right of the chart to see how linguistic isolation rates compare to Thermal and Oasis.

 Environmental quality is measured in a variety of ways, including air and water quality.
 The environmental quality in the Northern area of the Salton Sea is measured by aggregating three census tracts (456.04, 456.05, 456.09) that include the communities of Thermal and Oasis.
 This area is marked by high pollution and lower levels of drinking water quality than the rest of the Coachella Valley.

 The average annual concentration of particulate matter (PM2.5) is a common measure of air quality, which refers to tiny particles in the air that are 2.5 micrometers or less in diameter, allowing them to penetrate the lungs and bloodstream, causing adverse health effects.
 Particle matter can include a mixture of organic chemicals, wood, dust, soot, and metals; and can be released into the air from cars and trucks, factories, and wood burning and fires.